 Introduction to the DCOUNTA Function

-The DCOUNTA is a Database function, introduced in Excel 2003 version, returns the number of non-blank cells with reference to a list or database on given criteria.
-Look at the following figure.
+DCOUNTA is a Database function introduced in the Excel 2003 version, that returns the number of non-blank cells with reference to a list or database for the given criteria.

 Function Objective